Lebanon says maritime deal 'make or break' after Israel snubs request for changes

 JERUSALEM/BEIRUT - Lebanon said U.S.-brokered talks to demarcate its maritime border with longtime foe Israel were at a "make or break" point on Thursday after Israel rejected revisions to a draft deal requested by Beirut, throwing years of diplomatic efforts into doubt.

-The draft deal, which has not been made public, had a warm preliminary reception from the Israeli and Lebanese governments.
-But amid domestic opposition in both countries, Lebanon on Tuesday sought several amendments from the U.S. envoy.
+The draft, which has not been made public, had a warm preliminary reception from the Israeli and Lebanese governments.
+But amid domestic opposition in both countries, Lebanon on Tuesday sought amendments from the U.S. envoy.

-On Thursday, Israeli Prime Minister Yair Lapid "was updated on the details of the substantial changes Lebanon is seeking to make in the agreement and instructed the negotiating team to reject them," an Israeli official said.
+On Thursday, Israeli Prime Minister Yair Lapid "was updated on the details of the substantial changes Lebanon is seeking to make and instructed the negotiating team to reject them", an Israeli official said.

+A spokesperson for the U.S. embassy in Jerusalem said the parties were "at a critical stage in the negotiations and the gaps have narrowed."

 According to Israeli media, a main sticking point was over recognition of a line of demarcation buoys Israel has strung out to sea from its coast.
 Lebanon worries about any action that may connote formal acceptance of a shared land border.

-Beirut has also balked at Lapid's assertion Israel will earn partial royalties from Lebanese extraction in the Qana prospect.
+Lebanon - which has never recognized the state of Israel, with any broader peace deal beyond the horizon - has also said Israel will earn no royalties from the Lebanese share of gas in the Qana prospect.

 Top Lebanese negotiator Elias Bou Saab told Reuters on Thursday that he would only respond to official statements and not to media reports on Israel's stance.